yakoye/vimrc_x/README.md

 # Requirements
 To make all the plugins work, specifically [neocomplete](https://github.com/Shougo/neocomplete.vim), you need [vim with lua](https://github.com/Shougo/neocomplete.vim#requirements).

 If you are working with C language, you need to install the ctags and cscope tools.

+It is better to use vim8.x or later, although vim7.4 is also supported.

 # Refer